-Playing Diablo III as a team makes tremendous sense.
-With two players you can compliment each other's classes, such as combining the long-range Wizard with a melee Barbarian.
-Teaming up also allows you to be a bit braver with your skills; playing solo as a Wizard would require you to think about shields and defence, but with a close-quarters friend acting as a tank you can focus on all-out firepower; the “glass cannon” approach.
+Playing this utterly absorbing RPG as a team makes tremendous sense.
+With two players working through Diablo 3, you can compliment each other's classes, such as combining the long-range Wizard with a melee Barbarian.
+Teaming up and playing around with Diablo 3 builds also allows you to be a bit braver with your skills; playing solo as a Wizard would require you to think about shields and defence, but with a close-quarters friend acting as a tank you can focus on all-out firepower; the “glass cannon” approach.

-The Reaper of Souls expansion and constant patch work has done a lot for improving Diablo since its iffy launch, and 'Loot 2.0' ensures that you’re constantly filling your pockets with treasures.
-But it is Adventure Mode that does the most for co-op play, allowing you to undertake missions anywhere in the world of Sanctuary without being tied to a plot.
+The Reaper of Souls expansion and constant patch work have improved Diablo a lot since its iffy launch, and 'Loot 2.0' ensures that you’re constantly filling your pockets with treasure.
+But it's Adventure Mode that does the most for co-op play, allowing you to undertake missions anywhere in the world of Sanctuary without being tied to a plot.
 It means you can continue to play even without a pal around, and you won’t have to wait for them to catch up or replay areas when they’re next online.
-Combined with the continual seasons system, Diablo III should be a mainstay of your co-op shelf.
+Combined with the continual seasons system, Diablo 3 should be a mainstay of your co-op shelf.

-Portal 2 is frequently cited as the king of co-op for numerous good reasons.
-It requires genuine teamwork to solve its conundrums, preventing that frequent co-op problem of one player running off and impatiently doing everything before the other has chance to even move the mouse.
-A microphone and a good friend is recommended, but Portal 2 has a neat voiceless chat system that uses emotes and pointing to make co-op with strangers easier.
+Valve's hugely clever, genuinely funny puzzler is frequently cited as the king of co-op.
+And with good reason.
+Success in Portal 2 requires genuine teamwork to solve conundrums, preventing that frequent co-op problem of one player running off and impatiently doing everything before the other has a chance to even move the mouse.
+A microphone and a good friend are recommended, but Portal 2 has a neat voiceless chat system that uses emotes and pointing to make co-op with strangers easier.

-There’s no denying that Valve’s dedicated co-op campaign is a work of genius, especially in puzzles where both players are required to be working simultaneously, but it's the Steam Workshop that makes Portal 2 co-op a must.
+While the original Portal is rightly heralded as one of the best PC games of all time, there’s no denying this sequel's dedicated co-op campaign is also a work of genius.
+And Portal 2 is rarely more clever than when it throws up puzzles that require both players to work together simultaneously.
+More than the amazing noodle-scratchers though, it's the addition of Steam Workshop features that makes Portal 2's co-op a must-play.
 The range of user-created puzzle chambers is vast, with phenomenally well-designed challenges that can make Valve’s work seem like preschool logic toys.

-Borderlands 2 is a seriously great shooter.
-Its Diablo-influenced approach to loot means there’s literally uncountable weapons to find, and the discovery and sharing of these guns is half the charm of the game's co-op play.
+Gearbox's anarchic, loot-obsessed adventure is a seriously good shooter.
+In fact, we love Borderlands 2 so much, we're absolutely salivating over the prospect of Borderlands 3's release.
+Its Diablo-influenced approach to loot means there are literally uncountable numbers of weapons to find, and the discovery and sharing of these guns is half the charm of the game's co-op play.

-The harsh truth about Borderlands 2, though, is it’s actually a little bit boring.
+The harsh truth about Borderlands 2, though, is it can actually be a little bit boring, meaning it can't quite be considered one of the best FPS games on PC.
 It’s a long game, the quests are mostly of the ‘go fetch’ variety, and there’s a lot of fairly mindless grinding involved.
 Bring a second player to the party, though (or a third and fourth), and Borderlands suddenly becomes the best game on the planet.
 Taking down swarms of mobs feels heroic rather than tedious, you can assign MMO-style roles to each player for tactical advantage, and the game’s comedy is simply funnier when enjoyed with others.
 Exploring Pandora becomes an epic adventure rather than a time-consuming slog, and half your skill tree suddenly becomes useful.

-There are three game in the Trine series, but the second remains the strongest example of a superb puzzle platformer.
-Trine 2 casts you as one of three fantasy archetypes: a warrior, a wizard, or a rogue.
-Naturally each one offers different abilities which are solutions in themselves to puzzles.
-The entire game is designed to be tackled solo, but it’s when two players with two different abilities come together and essentially subvert the game that Trine becomes really fun.
-Playing alone there are plenty of areas that feel inaccessible, but in co-op one player can cast a levitation spell as a wizard and lift a second player to where they need to be.
+Easily the strongest entry in this charming platformer/puzzle series, Trine 2 remains a delightful co-op game.
+This gorgeous side-scroller cast you as one of three fantasy archetypes: a warrior, a wizard, or a rogue.
+Naturally, each one offers different abilities, all offering solutions to puzzles.
+The entire game is designed to be tackled solo, but it’s when two players with two different abilities come together, essentially subverting the game, that Trine 2 really sings.
+Playing alone, there are plenty of areas that feel inaccessible, but in co-op, one player can cast a levitation spell as a wizard and lift a second player to where they need to be.
 Take that, game rules!

 Trine 2’s puzzles are never quite as demanding as Portal’s, but having extra help from friends is always useful, especially when things get fiddly and timings become crucial.
-But like Portal, discussing the problem and solving it with friends feels much more of a co-op victory than taking down a boss in a shooter ever will.
+Like Valve's masterpiece, discussing the problem and solving it with friends feels much more of a co-op victory than taking down a boss in a shooter ever will.